OctopusDeploy/docs/docs/administration/high-availability/configuring-octopus-for-high-availability.md

-As with the database, from the Octopus perspective, you'll simply tell the Octopus servers where to store them as a file path - Octopus doesn't really care what technology you use to present the shared storage.Â Each of these three types of data can be stored in a different place.
+As with the database, from the Octopus perspective, you'll simply tell the Octopus servers where to store them as a file path - Octopus doesn't really care what technology you use to present the shared storage.
+Each of these three types of data can be stored in a different place.

 The simplest way to provide shared storage, assuming the Octopus server nodes are part of the same Active Directory domain, is by creating a file share that each of the Octopus Server nodes can access.
 Of course, this assumes that the underlying directory is reliable, such as in a RAID array.